backtotop

 Enzymatic catalysis has fueled considerable interest from chemists due to its high efficiency and selectivity.
 However, the structural complexity and vulnerability hamper the application potentials of

-Laser Lithography on Nanoporous MOFs
+Laser Photolysis on Microporous MOFs

 Angew.
 Chem.
 Int.
 Ed.
 2020, 59, 11349-11354.